ianbstewart/ianbstewart.github.io/about.md

 permalink: /about/
 ---

-I'm a fourth-year Ph.D student in the [Interactive School of Computing](http://www.ic.gatech.edu/) (in the [Human-Centered Computing](http://www.hcc.cc.gatech.edu) program) at the Georgia Institute of the Technology.
+I'm a Ph.D student in the [Interactive School of Computing](http://www.ic.gatech.edu/) (in the [Human-Centered Computing](http://www.hcc.cc.gatech.edu) program) at the Georgia Institute of the Technology.
-My research is advised by [Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/) and examines the social ramifications of online language variation, which includes applying NLP techniques to social science domains.
+My research is advised by [Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/) and explores social change in online communities through analysis of language style.

-My past work has looked at the social and linguistic influences that drive the adoption of nonstandard language online.
-I'm currently interested in modeling the change in information status in named entities in parallel with real-world events such as disasters, with the goal of modeling the correlation of real-world events with language change.
+Language reflects and constructs society, and nowhere is this more obvious than the social spaces of the internet.
+The fast speed of communication in online communications leads to frequent changes in communication style, often driven by the [constant turnover of members](https://ieeexplore.ieee.org/abstract/document/8258465).
+I am especially interested in the role of linguistic *structure* in the landscape of social change: e.g. how does a linguistic structural constraint, such as the syntactic "flexibility" of a word, impact its likelihood of adoption?
+My prior work has investigated the [adoption of nonstandard words](https://www.aclweb.org/anthology/D18-1467), the expression of political identity through [language choice[(https://www.aclweb.org/anthology/N18-2022), and recently, measuring collective attention by tracking contextual information in location mentions.

+I am currently seeking a post-doctoral fellowship in computational social science beginning in fall 2020.

 You can reach me at istewart6 at gatech dot edu.
 In my free time, you'll find me making music and baking cookies.